SAMMISolutions/docs/doc_posts/_commands-string/string-split-array.md

   - commands/217
 ---

 Splits a string value into an array.
+If an array does not already exist, a new array will be created.

 | Box Name | Type | Description |
 |-------|--------|--------|